 the politics involved are the politics of representation and the risk of misrepresentation or, worse, omission and invisibility.
 The worry here is that groups whose viewing activities are not accurately recorded will not be sought after as audiences.
 Their interests and views may therefore be less readily represented in the content of media, and thereby omitted from the public agenda (2014: 136-137)

 And while social media ratings have the potential for a fairer and more representative system of audience measurement, there is also the possibility that we are simply seeing the development of a culture in which viewers are being ‘interpellated into ever more convenient, instrumental, and commercially viable social identities’ (ibid.)
 In the context of this analysis, it could be argued that the allure of data generated through social media renders certain demographics, particularly those who are less prolific users of these platforms, entirely invisible altogether.
+If anything then, the use of social media metrics (i.e. “indirect data”) is very limited as it magnifies the potential for misrepresentation by privileging certain types of audiences (younger, more technologically savvy) and viewing behaviours (such as real-time commentary and interactions) at the expense of others.

 Bigger data are not always better data